awindsheimer1/awindsheimer1/README.md

 ### On this page, I present relevant projects from my time at Pitt.
 Many of these were final projects designed to comprehensively apply course material, but others were deep dives into a particular topic.

 ### For some of these, I was able to repurpose work I had done in my free time.
-Accordingly, I have also included some programs that were never submitted for anything, but are simply passion projects.
+Accordingly, I have also included some passion projects that I have never submitted for any class.

 <!--
 **awindsheimer1/awindsheimer1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.